Heidi Wright, BSN, RN, PCCN, and Certified Master Herbalist

 Stevia’s benefits subtly shine in this debate.
 As a zero-calorie sweetener, it echoes the calorie-free advantage of sucralose but in a natural form.
-Its non-impact on blood glucose levels also makes it a friend to those managing blood sugar — it’s like sucralose, but without the accompanying concerns about gut health and digestive discomfort.
+Its non-impact on blood glucose levels also makes it a friend to those managing diabetes and/or obesity.
+Stevia is similar to sucralose but without many of the accompanying concerns about gut health and digestive discomfort.

-Just like any other product, though, stevia also has some minor downsides.
+Just like any other product, Stevia also has some minor downsides.
 Some users report a unique aftertaste, described as slightly bitter (think: licorice), which may not appeal to everyone.
 The potent sweetness also requires careful measurement to ensure the right balance in foods and beverages.

 Now that we’ve explored the characteristics, sourcing, pros, and cons of both Sucralose and Stevia, let’s delve deeper into a comparative analysis to understand their positions more distinctly in the panorama of sweeteners.

 Sucralose, lab-crafted, flaunts an intense sweetness, almost 600 times sweeter than regular sugar.
 This intensity allows for minimal use, but some people find its lingering artificial aftertaste less appealing.
 In contrast, stevia, hailing from natural origins, provides substantial sweetness, up to 300 times that of sugar, although with a different aftertaste.